7 ways to win business with a brilliant blog

 The algorithms are always being updated, and Google doesn’t give away much information on how they work because they don’t want people to try cheating the system.

-The good news is that there is evidence that adding quality content to your site does improve SEO.
+The good news is there’s evidence that adding quality content to your site does improve SEO.
 This is because:

 - You’re providing more content for Google to crawl